clef/clef-wordpress/readme.txt

 1.7 adds significant security and functionality improvements designed to foil botnets and brute force attacks.
 A new setting allows you to hide the default login form and to require Clef authentication for all users.

+== Roadmap ==

+* Add multisite compabibility for multi-domain networks.
+(Currently supports single-domain networks only.)
+* Internationalization.
+If you would like to help translate WP Clef into your native language, please let us know!

+== Contributors Welcome ==

+The Clef Plugin is an open source project.
+Visit our [GitHub repository](https://github.com/clef/wordpress) to submit patches, feature requests, or translations.

 == Credits ==

 [Dave Ross](http://davidmichaelross.com) created the original Clef for WordPress plugin.
-The Clef team continues to develop the plugin further.
 All trademarks, including the Clef logo, are the property of Clef.

-== Roadmap ==

-* Multisite compabibility
-* Translation into other languages